phillipashford/weather-tracker/README.md

-# Building a Weather App Utilizing Third Party API's
+# A Weather Web App Reporting Data from 3rd Party API's: Built with JavaScript, Node.js/Express, Leaflet and Bootstrap

 I built this program to understand how Python and Javascript work with API's, and to share my understanding and work process with others.